 Understanding the key needs, situational triggers, and the first value experience are all important because these factors will influence how we build the website.

 Using the data we get from the buyer personas and user research, we formulate goals that are anchored in business metrics that will ensure you’re building the right things.

 But first, we take a dive into what you want with your website.
 Having a clear understanding of your business objectives will help us set a clear roadmap.

 Too many businesses see their website as a pretty brochure, when in reality your website is a tool that you can use to drive more metrics within your business.

-• Key Performance Indicators (KPIs): Direct measure that you’re having on the business
+• Key Performance Indicators (KPIs): Direct measures that you’re having on the business.

 Creating a GDD Strategy